-Padilla and the relevant Fenix Security Forces were separated from the main protest by several hundred metres and physical barriers including the fenced-in Fenix Compound and the Fenix Buildings. - 61.
-After Adolfo Ich was killed, unknown individuals ransacked the Fenix Buildings. - At all material times, all Fenix Security Forces were acting within the course of their duties as employees or agents of CGN on behalf of HudBay Minerals Inc. In particular, Mynor Padilla was acting in the course of his duties as Head of Security for the Fenix Project when he shot Adolfo Ich at close range and killed him.
-At all material times, Mr. Padilla and the Fenix Security Forces were acting under the control and supervision of Mr. Bracale and HudBay Minerals.
+Mynor Padilla was acting in the course of his duties as Head of Security for the Fenix Project when he shot Mr. Chub at close range.
+At all material times, including when Mr. Chub was shot by Mr. Padilla, Mr. Padilla and the Fenix Security Forces were acting under the control and supervision of Mr. Bracale and HudBay Minerals.

-The Defendants' knowledge
+The Defendant's knowledge